FlowFuse/website/src/node-red/integration-technologies/webhook.md

 2. In server 3 Node-RED instance (Maintenance scheduling system), Locate the 'Open Dashboard' button at the top-right corner of the Dashboard 2.0 sidebar and click on it to navigate to the dashboard.

 !["Screenshot Displaying the flow of scheduled maintenance table"](./images/using-webhook-with-node-red-scheduled-maintenance-table-dashboard-view.gif "Screenshot Displaying the flow of scheduled maintenance table"){data-zoomable}

-## Conclusion

-In summary, this guide comprehensively covers using webhooks in Node-RED for automating tasks in their Node-RED applications.
-With clear explanations and practical demonstrations, users can seamlessly integrate webhooks to enhance communication, automate responses to events, and streamline operations.